Alex-Reyes-Mendez/ejercicio_tripleten/README.md

 # ejercicio_tripleten
-This repository was created in order to practice my skills and to get knowldeges about how to use github.
+This repository was created with the aim of showing two graphs, a histogram showing the data set of car sales advertisments and a scatter graph of it.